stogacs/website/README.md

 ![stogacs.club](./banner.png)

+## About

-The official site for the Conestoga Computer Science Club.
-View the site at [stogacs.club](https://stogacs.club)
+> This is the website for the Conestoga Computer Science Club.
+It's usually maintained by a member of the club's current leadership (right now that's me) and *anybody* is welcome to contribute!
+Check it out at [stogacs.club](https://stogacs.club)

+— Vishnu

 ## Instructions